Independent Banking Advisory Service

 Banks will produce documents which the bank rely upon for their legal claim on you - but it is vital that the customer’s advisor knows which documents banks will be trying very hard to hide.
 IBAS knowledge and bank information from current and historical case work since 1992 assists those who believe they have a legitimate complaint against a bank for any business banking issue or business banking account dispute.

 Historical banking documentation & Historical Bank Regulators and ‘positions’ - The knowledge gained from many thousands of business banking agreements and contracts over a long period of time, whilst carrying out extremely detailed business banking case investigations has provided IBAS and our investigation team with the ability to ‘pick up’ unusual or abnormal banking acts or ‘procedures’.
 The unusual aspects then alert us to the requirement for a deeper forensic examination of the events surrounding the ‘unusual aspects or procedures’.

 So, what can an IBAS Business Banking investigation provide?
-The short answer is that an IBAS investigation will provide a great deal of clarity and fact which is not available in the majority of cases when first provided to us and without IBAS investigation/s many of those facts would still remain 'undiscovered'.
+The short answer is that an IBAS investigation will provide a great deal of clarity and fact not available in the majority of cases when first provided to us - without IBAS investigation/s many of those facts would still remain 'undiscovered'.

 Many solicitors and barristers have approached IBAS with ‘cases’ since 1992 - with many clients claiming the bank had acted dishonestly, incorrectly or very badly to the customer’s financial detriment - often factual information was lacking and IBAS business banking investigations were required to provide both facts and precise calculations to prove the facts.